pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class enumerate [COMMAND-OPTIONS] CLASSNAME

-      Enumerate classes from the WBEM server.
+      Get the top classes or subclasses of a class in a namespace.

-      Enumerates the classes (or classnames) from the WBEM server starting either at the top of the class hierarchy or from  the position in the class hierarchy defined by `CLASSNAME` argument if provided.
+      Enumerate CIM classes starting either at the top of the class hierarchy in the specified CIM namespace (--namespace option), or at the specified class (CLASSNAME argument) in the specified namespace.
+If no namespace was specified, the default namespace of the connection is used.

-      The output format is defined by the output-format general option.

-      The --local-only and --no-qualifiers options define optional information to be included in the output.
+      The --local-only, --include-classorigin, --no-qualifiers, and
+      --propertylist options determine which parts are included in each retrieved class.

-      The --deep-inheritance option defines whether the complete class hierarchy is retrieved or just the next level in the hierarchy.
+      The --deep-inheritance option defines whether or not the complete subclass hierarchy of the classes is retrieved.

-      Results are formatted as defined by the output format general option.
+      In the output, the classes will formatted as defined by the --output- format general option.

+      Examples:

+        pywbemcli -n myconn class enumerate -n interop   pywbemcli -n myconn class enumerate CIM_Foo -n interop

     Options:
       -d, --deep-inheritance     If set, request server to return complete